Extending HTML As Hypermedia

 </form>

-1. With an enclosing form tag, all input values will be submitted.
+1. When an htmx-powered element is withing an ancestor form tag, all input values within that form will be submitted for non-GET requests

 You might have noticed that the button was switched from a GET request to a POST request.
 This is because, by default, htmx does not include the closest enclosing form for GET requests, but it does include the form for all other types of requests.

 This may seem a little strange, but it avoids junking up URLs that are used within forms when dealing with history entries, which we will discuss in a bit.
-And you can always include an enclosing form’s values with an element that uses a GET by using the hx-include attribute, discussed next.
+You can always include an enclosing form’s values with an element that uses a GET by using the hx-include attribute, which we will discuss next.

 Including Inputs

-While enclosing all the inputs you want included in a request is the most common approach for inputs in htmx requests, it isn’t always possible or desirable: form tags can have layout consequences and simply cannot be placed in some spots in HTML documents.
+While enclosing all the inputs you want included in a request within a form is the most common approach for serializing inputs for htmx requests, it isn’t always possible or desirable: form tags can have layout consequences and simply cannot be placed in some spots in HTML documents.
 A good example of the latter situation is in table row (tr) elements: the form tag is not a valid child or parent of table rows, so you can’t place a form within or around a row of data in a table.

 To address this issue, htmx provides a mechanism for including input values in requests: the hx-include attribute.
 The hx-include attribute allows you to select input values that you wish to include in a request via CSS selectors.